2023-DEV1-079/TicTacToe/README.md

 You will need Java 17 to build the project

 ## Usage
+There are 2 possibilities, building only the API or building the API with the frontend embedded.

+### Building the jar
-To start the project we first need to execute:
+To build only the API we need to execute:
+> ./mvnw clean install

+To build the API and the frontend:
-> mvn clean install
+> ./mvnw clean install -P frontend

+### Starting the application
 And then to execute the application:

 > java -jar target/tictactoe-0.0.1-SNAPSHOT.jar